|Autism awareness march in Edinburgh - 2008|

 Tianze finally entered as a permanent boarder in May 2013 and experienced relatively settled period.
 He continued being treated with Risperidone until October 2013, when it was found to have produced side effects revealed by blood tests, that he had developed increased Prolactin.
 His consultant from Stratheden Hospital, instructed us to dispose of the Respiridone immediately.
 At the time we did not realise the effect sudden medication withdrawal could have on Tianze.

 M. Was there no possibility of The New Struan taking Tianze back as a pupil?

 M. Poor Tianze is very homesick?

 How SAD we as parents are!!
 We feel so powerless toward our son.
 We are just heart broken

-Tianze wishes to come back home for Christmas.
-He is so looking forward, however I can’t give him any answers.
-For a boy who needs structure in his life, the monotony of living in a hospital with two hours a day regimented visiting hours where we are searched before we can see him; it is no life at all….
+Tianze wanted to come home for Christmas.
+He was so looking forward to it, however I couldn't give him any answers.
+For a boy who needed structure in his life, the monotony of living in a hospital with two hours a day regimented visiting hours where we are searched before we can see him; it is no life at all….

 M. How do you travel to Middlesborough?

 Then the doctor said ideally we need to consider what is the right place for my son as well as the family contact needs, however if they have to wait months then it is too long.
 He will consider transferring my son to St, Andrews, which could take just a few weeks time.....